Faculty Handbook

 Required Materials for Review by College Committees

-Because tenure is in the University, not the college or department/school, there is some level of uniformity in how college committees function.
-Thus, in addition to the dossier (Form on Progress & Excellence in RPT, CV, reflective essay) for each candidate, each case should include:
+Because tenure is in the university, not the college or department/school, there is some level of uniformity in how college committees function.
+Thus, in addition to the dossier (Form on Progress and Excellence in RPT, CV, reflective essay) for the candidate, each case should include:

 All college committees are required to have each member vote on RPT actions and report the college vote to the Office of the Provost.